Slice of the good life: Winterville Watermelon Festival full of music and fun

-With last year’s festival falling victim to the COVID-19 pandemic, organizers are excited to bring a bit of normalcy and fun back to Winterville.
+With last year’s festival falling victim to the COVID-19 pandemic, organizers are excited to bring a bit of normalcy and fun back to Winterville next week.

 “I’m excited about it.
 I feel people are ready to get out and do some things again.
-I think this is going to be a new opportunity,” said festival chair Alton Wadford.
+I think this is going to be a new opportunity,” festival chair Alton Wadford said about the three-day event starting Thursday.

 This is a great way for people to get out and see the community and what we have to offer, meet local officials and have a really good time.”